Gus-Wolf/MobilePaymentSystem/README.md

 Interface: BankLinker Interface
 When you run, run the ProfileView class and it will populate a GUI.

-Zach Carson: Created Activity Feed with the Factory Design Pattern.
-Used an Activity Interface to create different types of Payment classes, then implemented those into an ActivityFeed Class
+Zach Carson: Created a "Main Menu" that appears after the user logs in with the UserLogin class.
+Gives the choice to go to the Business Dashboard or the Social Feed, which both relate to the Notification UI.
+Classes: UserLogin, App

 Juan Oliver:
 Created the User to User Payment use case using the Singleton design pattern.